fedor-leonov/Hypibot/README.md

     $lastOnline USERNAME: Checks the last logout date of the provided username on Hypixel.
 May not work with old users on Hypixel.

 ## Credits
-Created by Fedor Leonov (talk to me on Discord at davidperkins)
+Created by Fedor Leonov (talk to me on Discord at daveperkins)

 ## License
 Read the GPL license at LICENSE.txt